jameslafferty/MailChimp-Widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.5 =
+* Updated fields to allow customization of success and failure notification messages.

 = 0.3 =
 * Added Danish translation of plugin.
 * Fixed code for loading translations.